 Concluding the discussion along with their experimental proof in hand, the researchers said that,

 "EPP should be limited to experienced centers within the boundaries of well-controlled studies or clearly defined clinical protocols performed by a multidisciplinary oncology team."

 Highly Optimized Patient Selection is Critical for the Success of the Surgery

-Extrapleural pneumonectomy is scientifically among the most aggressive procedures to treat cancers, as it involves removal of the complete removal of the lung, it's lining (pleura), pericardium (lining of the heart), and diaphragm in order to cut off a significant portion of affected parts.
+Extrapleural pneumonectomy is scientifically among the most aggressive procedures to treat cancers, as it involves the removal of the complete removal of the lung, it's lining (pleura), pericardium (lining of the heart), and diaphragm to cut off a significant portion of affected parts.

-Owning to the major complications attached to the EPP, and its aggressive approach towards eradicating the cancerous tissue, a thoughtful and highly optimized selection of patients is exceptionally important.
+Owning to the significant complications attached to the EPP, and its aggressive approach towards eradicating the cancerous tissue, a thoughtful and highly optimized selection of patients is critical.
 As the researchers have concluded,

 "Careful patient selection is of the highest importance because only half of the patients are able to complete CMT."